sunfounder/esp-4wd/docs/source/index.rst

 About This kit
 -----------------

 ESP-4WD Car is a cost-effectively developmental smart car kit.
-With the grayscale module, ultrasonic module, Photo-interrupter sensor module, RGB light module, the car can realize obstacle avoidance, line following, object following, cliff detection, velocity measurement, mileage calculation, colorful lights and so on.Besides, the kits comes with operational examples of APP terminal, a convenient controller.
+With the grayscale module, ultrasonic module, Photo-interrupter sensor module, RGB light module, the car can realize obstacle avoidance, line following, object following, cliff detection, velocity measurement, mileage calculation, colorful lights and so on.
+Besides, the kits comes with operational examples of APP terminal, a convenient controller.
 In order to make it easier for you to get started with ESP-4WD Car, we provide both arduino code and python code.
 You can choose different languages according to your preferences.

 .. toctree::
   :maxdepth: 2